 Pitching fee for your selected accommodation.
 [Prices and availability found on our booking page]

 The day time is your time; explore the local area or just relax.
-Kielder Castle is the venue for the colourful free talk and once again weather permitting solar observing.
+Weather permitting there will be solar observing.

 Any further questions or info be sure to e-mail the campsite.
-E-mail on the Contact info.
+E-mail can be found on our homepage.